Vet me if you like, but after a little browsing on the internet, I read that:

 Detox Treatment for Alcohol Addiction

 At the Coleman Institute, we help people who want to safely stop drinking alcohol with a three day outpatient detox.
 This approach allows our patients to stay in the comfort of their homes, reducing stress and cost while increasing privacy and simplicity.
 Because we use medications that might cause drowsiness, we do require our clients to have a support person with them for the entire duration of treatment.
-Our patients are given medications that help with possible side effects and—importantly–prevent alcohol withdrawal seizures.
+Our patients are given medications that help with possible side effects and—importantly–reduce the risk of alcohol withdrawal seizures.

 At the conclusion of the detox process, we prescribe both naltrexone and disulfiram (aka Antabuse) for most patients.
 I think of naltrexone as a medication that increases quality of life by helping to reduce the cravings for and enjoyment of alcohol.
 While it doesn’t make one sick to drink alcohol while taking naltrexone, it does seem to reduce the impulse to drink.
 I have had patients over the years tell me that while taking naltrexone they “could drive past a liquor store and it might as well have been a shoe store”, and “I could go out to eat and not be jonesing for the drink someone at the next table was having”.